Is there a minimum age for acceptance of infants on Aer Lingus flights?

 Children Traveling on Parents Passport

-Minors traveling from, to or through all Schengen countries plus Romania, Bulgaria, and Cyprus are no longer permitted to travel on their parent’s passport and are required to hold their own individual travel documentation due to EC Regulation 444/2009 states that as of 26 June 2012.
-Children travelling to the following flights destinations are currently not bound by this regulation: all Irish and UK destinations, Agadir, Dubrovnik, and Izmir.
+Minors traveling from, to, or through all Schengen countries plus Romania, Bulgaria, and Cyprus are no longer permitted to travel on their parent’s passport and are required to hold their own individual travel documentation due to EC Regulation 444/2009.
+Children traveling to the following destinations are currently not bound by this regulation: all Irish and UK destinations, Agadir, Dubrovnik, and Izmir.